 - 1. A student shall be in the proper classroom before the tone sounds to begin class. - 2.
 Students having proper authorization from a staff person shall not be considered tardy. - 3.
-Students arriving after first period is completed or leaving before 8th period has started are considered absent instead of tardy. - 4.
+Students arriving after first period is completed or leaving before 8th period has started are considered absent instead of tardy and a detention may be issued. - 4.
 Students will receive a detention for their third tardy of the year, and then receive a detention for each one thereafter.